-If spine surgery is needed for sacroiliac joint pain, South Carolina Spine Center has three fellowship-trained neurospine surgeons — the highest level of medical education possible.
+If spine surgery is needed for sacroiliac joint pain, South Carolina Spine Center has two fellowship-trained neurospine surgeons — the highest level of medical education possible.
 The surgical option to permanently relieve pain from a sacroiliac joint is called a SI Joint Fusion.

 Sacroiliac joint fusion is a minimally invasive surgical procedure performed with anesthesia and takes about an hour.
 An SI fusion is a surgery that involves special tools, techniques, implants and computer systems.
 The computerized navigation system helps the surgeon guide the instruments that prepare the bone and insert the implants.